drivebrandstudio/Craft5-UI/README.md

 ## Support

 For support, email support@drivebrandstudio.com
+## Roadmap
+- Add SEO (Using SEO pluging from CraftCMS)
+- Figure out how to demonstrate an application example w/o having api opinionation (meaning, I want to have a few layouts for people to use as examples to follow for code syntax, but I don't want my CMS field/variable names getting in the way)
+- Clean up tailwind base styles
+- Clean up Next config
+- Rename `/src/server` directory to `/helpers` or something
 ## UI_examples (🚧WIP🚧)
 > [!CAUTION]
 > FLASH WARNING when I demonstrate the dark/light mode in each video